Recommended Side Trips in Manaslu Trek

 Very impressive view of Manaslu from Pungyen Gompa - a day hike destination from Shyala or Samagaon

 It is a day trip that starts in a branch of the trail between Shyala and Samagaon.
-From the branch it takes about an hour to reach a Yak pasture area and additional one and a half hours to reach the Gompa, which is located at the end of a vast grassy plateau surrounded by dramatic mountain scenery.
-This is one of the best places to get a view of Mount Manaslu and its surroundings, but again – the effort is worth only on a clear day.
+From the branch, it takes about an hour to reach a Yak pasture area and an additional one and a half hours to reach the Gompa, which is located at the end of a vast grassy plateau surrounded by dramatic mountain scenery.
+This is one of the best places to get a view of Mount Manaslu and its surroundings, but again—the effort is worth it only on a clear day.
 The Gompa includes a small prayer hall and some monk dormitories built into the mountain.
-There are no accommodation facilities here but it looks like a tempting place for camping.
+There are no accommodation facilities here, but it looks like a tempting place for camping.
 Morning views from here will probably be awesome.

 Birenda Tal (3450m, 11316ft.)